Gain the required skills

 Mental Capacity Act and DoLS Training

-This training course covers the important parts of the Mental Capacity Act (MCA) 2005 and Deprivation of Liberty Safeguards (DoLS).
-Participants will learn the five key principles of the MCA and how to use them in real-life situations.
+This MCA & Dols training course covers the important parts of the Mental Capacity Act (MCA) 2005 and Deprivation of Liberty Safeguards (DoLS).
+Participants will learn the five key principles of the MCA, how to check if someone can make their own choices, and how to act in their best interests if they can’t.

 We will also look at how to check if someone can make decisions, what the Court of Protection does in these situations, and how Deprivation of Liberty Safeguards (DoLS) help protect people from losing their freedom without good reasons.